 Milwaukee saw a huge influx of German immigrants in the late 1800’s and as a result has always been known for its brewing traditions.
+It also has many German food traditions that can still be found today.
 By 1856, there were more than two dozen breweries in Milwaukee, most of them German-owned and operated.
 Miller, Blatz, Pabst and Schlitz were all bottled there.
 Only Miller remains today, but there are several craft breweries that have started in the last few years.
 To experience the beer traditions make sure to see and visit:

-Milwaukee Brewing Company: Sign up for a tour of this small micro-brewing company making some excellent craft beers.
+Milwaukee Brewing Company: Sign up for a tour of the MKE 2nd St. Brewery.
+This is a local micro-brewing company making some excellent craft beers.
 Make sure to try Louie’s Demise, their medium-bodied amber ale and Outboard, their cream ale.
 Their Snake Oil Stout flavored with Anodyne Coffee’s express is also good and very unique.
-613 S. 2nd St.
+613 S. 2nd St. They also have an ale house at 233 N. Water St. and the MKE 9th St. Brewery at 1128 N. 9th St.

 Lakefront Brewery: At 1872 N. Commerce St., along the River Walk in Milwaukee, this is a well-known microbrewery founded in 1987.
 There are tours available along with a large tasting hall where you can sample their many beers.
 I liked a lighter lager but can’t wait to try the pumpkin lager on my next visit!